 The standard teaching load will be the equivalent of 15 semester hours during Fall & Spring semesters.
 Each contract hour of a lecture class counts as one teaching load hour.
-For lab courses, one contact hour equals 0.75 teaching load hours and each hour of a private lesson equates to 0.66 teaching load hours.
+For lab courses, one contact hour equals 0.75 teaching load hours and each hour of aprivate lesson equates to 0.66 teaching load hours.
 Teaching load may be temporarily or permanently reduced when involvement in non-teaching activities of the College is greater than normal.
 If more than 15 teaching hours per semester is assigned, the faculty member will be compensated.
-Such compensation will be determined by the Dean of Academic Affairs and agreed to as a supplemental contract by the faculty member in advance of teaching load in a subsequent term of the same academic year.
-Overload normally may not exceed more than 19 hours without approval from the Dean of Academic Affairs.
+Such compensation will be determined by the Dean of Academic Affairs and agreed to as a supplemental contract by the faculty member in advance of teaching the overload; or the faculty member may accept a proportionately reduced teaching load in a subsequent term of the same academic year.
+Overload normally may notexceed more than 19 hours without approval from the Dean of Academic Affairs.